What is Tuition Protection Service (TPS)?

 What do I need to do if I change my residential address, phone (mobile or landline) or email address?

-As per your visa conditions 8533 you are required to update your contact details with ICT within 7 days of change.
-You can do this by filling up a change of address form at reception or on ICT online portal.
+As per your visa conditions 8533 you are required to update your contact details with Ironwood within 7 days of change.
+You can do this by filling up a change of address form at reception or on Ironwood online portal.

 What should I do when I am unable to attend my class due to sickness?